dotnet/dotNext/README.md

 # What's new
 Release Date: 01-XX-2021

-The next major release is now available.
+The next major version is out!
 Its primary focus is .NET 5 support while keeping compatibility with .NET Standard 2.1.
 As a result, .NEXT libraries built for multiple target frameworks.
 Additional changes include performance optimizations, polishing of existing API, dropping support of members that were deprecated in 2.x, expanding usage of nullable reference types.

 Migration guide for 2.x users is [here](https://sakno.github.io/dotNext/migration/2.html).
 Please consider that this version is not fully backward compatible with 2.x.